NxPKG/khulnasoft-docs/content/learning-paths/cybersafe/concepts/cipa-overview.md

 layout: learning-unit
 ---

-Project Cybersafe Schools (PCS) grants eligible schools free access to Cloudflare’s Email Security and Gateway products.
+Project Cybersafe Schools (PCS) grants eligible schools free access to Khulnasoft’s Email Security and Gateway products.

 Like other under-resourced organizations, schools face cyber attacks from malicious actors that can impact schools’ ability to safely perform a basic function – teach children.
 Schools face email, phishing, and ransomware attacks that slow access and threaten leaks of confidential student data.